FarisHijazi/FarisHijazi/README.md

 ### I am my thoughts, and my thoughts are me (you are your thoughts too):

+> Living on autopilot will make you diverge

 > Humble yourself before life humbles you

 > Don't be consumed by *consumerism*